-The 2021 school year continued to be a challenging and complex time with the continuation of the global pandemic.
+Throughout 2022 it continued to be a challenging and complex time with the continuation of the global pandemic.
 Learning and teaching remain the focus for the school, but the pandemic has made a challenging environment to navigate and overcome.
-I would like to thank the talented staff, the supportive parents, but most of all the children, who daily engage in the life of the school, and the reason why the school exists.
+I continue to thank and sing the praises of the talented staff, the supportive parents, but most of all the children, who daily engage in the life of the school, and the reason why the school exists.